Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Why Low Sodium Salad Dressing Matters

-Salad dressings may seem like a small part of your meal, but they can sneak in a lot of sodium, fast.
 Just two tablespoons of regular dressing can have over 300 mg of sodium.
 That’s a big deal if you’re trying to stay within a daily limit of 1,500 to 2,300 mg.

 If you’re living with chronic kidney disease (CKD), heart issues, or high blood pressure, extra sodium can cause fluid retention, increase blood pressure, and put added strain on your kidneys.